ablomm/ablomm-cpu/README.md

 	/*
 		since memory is only word addressible
-		we need to do some shifts to get each byte individually
+		we need to do some rotates to get each byte individually
 	*/

 	print_byte:
+		rol string_word, 8;
 		and.t string_word, 0xff;
-		ld.eq pc, return; // i.e. lsb is null '\0'
+		ld.zs pc, return; // i.e. lsb is null '\0'
 		ld tty, string_word;
-		shr string_word, 8;
 		sub.s bytes_left, 1;
 		ld.ne pc, print_byte;

 		// we have printed all the bytes in the word add string_ptr, 1;
 		ld pc, print_word;

 	return:
 		pop r2;
 		pop r1;
+		pop r0;
 		ld pc, lr;
 }
 ```

 ### Print hello world using the print function defined above: